-- In general, if investors purchased Offered Certificates at a premium (or any Interest Only Certificates) and principal payments occur at a rate faster than such investors assumed, such investors' actual yield to maturity will be lower than anticipated and such investors may not even recover their investment in the Offered Certificates (this is especially true for the Interest Only Certificates). - Conversely, if investors purchased Offered Certificates at a discount (excluding any Interest Only Certificates), and principal payments occur at a rate slower than such investors assumed, such investors' actual yield to maturity will be lower than anticipated (this is especially true for the Principal Only Certificates).
+- In general, if investors purchased the Offered Certificates at a premium (or purchased any Interest Only Certificates) and principal payments occur at a rate faster than such investors assumed, such investors' actual yield to maturity will be lower than anticipated and such investors may not even recover their investment in the Offered Certificates (this is especially true for the Interest Only Certificates). - Conversely, if investors purchased the Offered Certificates at a discount (excluding any Interest Only Certificates), and principal payments occur at a rate slower than such investors assumed, such investors' actual yield to maturity will be lower than anticipated (this is especially true for the Principal Only Certificates).

-The Guarantor is required to remit to the Trust (i) the Guarantor Interest Payments for distribution to the Offered Certificates; (ii) the Guarantor Principal Payments for distribution to the Offered Certificates; and (iii) Guarantor Maturity Payments.
+The Guarantor is required to remit to the Securities Administrator, for the benefit of the Trust, the Guarantor Interest Payments, the Guarantor Principal Payments and the Guarantor Maturity Payments for distribution to the Offered Certificates.